realthunder/FreeCAD_assembly3/Readme.md

 For a geometry constraint based system, each constraint defines some relationship among geometry elements of some features.
-Conventionally, the constraint refers to those geometry elements by their topological names, such as `Fusion001.Face1`, `Cut002.Edge2`, etc. The problem with this simply approach is that the topological name is volatile.
+Conventionally, the constraint refers to those geometry elements by their topological names, such as `Fusion001.Face1`, `Cut002.Edge2`, etc. The problem with this simple approach is that the topological name is volatile.
 Faces or edges may be added/removed after the geometry model is modified.
 More sophisticated algorithm can be applied to reduce the topological name changing, but there